rkulskis/jupytex/README.md

 1. run `pip install jupytexmagic`
 2. create a new cell with `import jupytexmagic` and `%load_ext jupytexmagic`
 3. have fun! for tex cells, place `%%tex` at the top of your cell **Note: see test/jupytexmagic.ipynb for an example run**
+4. Currently the document class is standalone with variable height `\documentclass[varwidth, margin=1in]{standalone}` and has page numbers turned off `\pagenumbering{gobble}` but other than that, you can fully customize the output.
+This is needed so that the rendering of the svg is continous similar to how Jupyter renders markdown.

 If your tex compilation fails, you can use the `%%texdebug` magic command to display the output of `pdflatex` when compiling for debugging purposes.